miccou/advent-of-code-2023/README.md

 _this year, it's all speed, and probably all javascript_

 ## How to run a solution
-From repo root, run `npx tsx ./day-proto/solution.ts`.
+From repo root, run `tsx ./day-proto/solution.ts`.

 ## Context?
 Reading files should be done from the context of the repository root.